psu13/mutable-hakyll/posts/the-ultimate-goto.md

 Reading the paper, you might now think, "well, that explains the whole 'Debunking the Expensive Procedure Call Myth' thing, but what about 'The Ultimate GOTO'".
 Well, that's a longer story.

 Functions are so useful that a bunch of clever language designers, including Guy Steele, got to thinking about whether you could define an entire programming language that was completely centered around the idea of function evaluation rather than the more typical "set this value in this memory location and go run that code" programming structure that we are all more used to.
-To this end, they began to play around with a simple abstract notation called the "lambda calculus" that expresses function evaluation in a way that seems completely different from the operational jump and return dance that I described above.
+To this end, they began to play around with a simple abstract notation called the "lambda calculus" (or $\lambda$-calculus, using the greek letter that it's named for) that expresses function evaluation in a way that seems completely different from the operational jump and return dance that I described above.

-In the lambda calculus, you write a function in terms of the values that it takes as arguments and the values that it returns as results.
-The "lambda" in the lambda calculus is an operator that binds names to values.
+In the $\lambda$-calculus, you write a function in terms of the values that it takes as arguments and the values that it returns as results.
+The $\lambda$ in the
+$\lambda$-calculus is an operator that binds names to values.
 So, you might write a simple function like this:

-    (lambda (x) . (x + 1))
+$$
+\lambda x .\, x + 1
+$$

-This takes a single argument "x" and returns the value that you get by evaluating the expression "x+1&#8243;.
+This takes a single argument $x$ and returns the value that you get by evaluating the expression $x+1$;.
 In other words, it adds 1 to the argument.
 You might write something like

-    (lambda (x) . (x + 1)) 10
+$$
+(\lambda x .\, x + 1)\, 10
+$$
 which will evaluate the function we wrote with the argument "10".
-First, the value "10" is bound to the argument "x".
+First, the value "10" is bound to the argument $x$.
 Then we evaluate the expression in the function itself, and we get 11.

-Surprisingly, it turns out that if all you have is some rules for binding and evaluation and a few primitive functions, you can take any program at all and translate it into the lambda calculus.
+Surprisingly, it turns out that if all you have is some rules for binding and evaluation and a few primitive functions, you can take any program at all and translate it into the
+$\lambda$-calculus.
 But that's a subject for a course in theoretical computer science.

-Not so surprisingly, actually writing programs in lambda calculus gets tedious quickly.
+Not so surprisingly, actually writing programs in $\lambda$-calculus gets tedious quickly.
 As with the primitive machine language, you need some higher level languages that let you organize programs into smaller bits that are more easily understood.
 One such language is called Scheme and happens to be the one that Guy Steele was interested in at the time he wrote his paper.

-Scheme programs look a lot like lambda calculus.
+Scheme programs look a lot like $\lambda$-calculus.
 The function above might be written like this

     (define add-one (lambda (x) (+ x 1)))